 Introduction to the theory of demand and supply and price determination in market economies.
 The study of individual consumers and producers, different market structures and the distribution of income.
+Prerequisite: MA 043 or eligible MA 113

 ECO 223 MACROECONOMICS 3-0-3